Continually Updated Clinical Reference

 Second phase - Inflammation

-Within the first 6-8 hours, the next phase of the healing process is underway, with polymorphonuclear leukocytes (PMNs) engorging the wound.
-TGF-b facilitates PMN migration from surrounding blood vessels where they extrude themselves from these vessels.
-These cells "cleanse" the wound, clearing it of debris.
+Within the first 6-8 hours, the next phase of the healing process is underway, PMNs engorging the wound.
+TGF-β facilitates PMN migration from surrounding blood vessels, where they extrude themselves from these vessels.
+These cells cleanse the wound, clearing it of debris.
 The PMNs attain their maximal numbers in 24-48 hours and commence their departure by hour 72.
-Other chemotactic agents are released, including fibroblastic growth factor (FGF), transforming growth factors (TGF-b and TGF-a), PDGF, and plasma-activated complements C3a and C5a (anaphylactic toxins).
-They are sequestered by macrophages or interred within the scab or eschar.5
+Other chemotactic agents are released, including FGF, TGF-β and TGF-α, PDGF, and plasma-activated complements C3a and C5a (anaphylactic toxins).
+They are sequestered by macrophages or interred within the scab or eschar.
+[12]

 As the process continues, monocytes also exude from the vessels.
-These are termed macrophages.
+These are termed macrophages once they leave the vessel.
 The macrophages continue the cleansing process and manufacture various growth factors during days 3-4.
 The macrophages orchestrate the multiplication of endothelial cells with the sprouting of new blood vessels, the duplication of smooth muscle cells, and the creation of the milieu created by the fibroblast.
 Many factors influencing the wound healing process are secreted by macrophages.
-These include TGFs, cytokines and interleukin-1 (IL-1), tumor necrosis factor (TNF), and PDGF.
+These include TGFs, cytokines and interleukin 1 (IL-1), tumor necrosis factor (TNF), and PDGF.

 This phase consists of different subphases.
 These subphases do not happen in discrete time frames but constitute an overall and ongoing process.
-The subphases are "fibroplasia, matrix deposition, angiogenesis and re-epithelialization".4
+The subphases are fibroplasia, matrix deposition, angiogenesis and reepithelialization.
+[11]

 In days 5-7, fibroblasts have migrated into the wound, laying down new collagen of the subtypes I and III.
 Early in normal wound healing, type III collagen predominates but is later replaced by type I collagen.